Atri-Labs/framework-docs/docs/install_prereqs.md

 The Atri framework supports Python version 3.7 and above.
 If you do not have Python installed already, please download its latest version from [python.org](https://www.python.org/downloads/).

-### 2. Virtual environment package
+### 2. Virtual environment manager

 We enforce best practices for app development.
 Hence, `atri` Command Line Interface (CLI) works only from inside a virtual environment.
-We currently support two virtual environment packages - `pipenv` (preferred) and `conda`.
+We currently support two virtual environment tools - `pipenv` (preferred) and `conda`.

 #### Pipenv (preferred)
 If you do not have `pipenv` installed already, please run the following command in the terminal.